Family Tips for Children During A Divorce or Separation

 - Refusal to participate in activities they used to enjoy

-Divorce/separation can be one of the worst things that can happen in your family, and the stress that comes with such an event can be almost unbearable.
+Divorce/separation can be one of the worst things that can happen in your family.
+The stress that comes with such an event can be almost unbearable.
 When a child is included in the process, it is very important to know how to keep a strong mental state so that you can figure out the best way to get through the situation.

 Here at the Law Offices of Murray, Phillips & Gay, we understand how important your loved ones and children are to you, and we keep that in mind while we help you with your Delaware Family Law needs.
 We understand the importance and seriousness of the events that you are going through, and we want to help you get through these events as smoothly and easily as possible.

-If you need help with a divorce or separation, even if children are involved, please contact Tom Gay in the Law Offices of Murray, Phillips & Gay.
+If you need help with a divorce or separation, whether you need child custody help or even if children are not involved, please contact Tom Gay at the Law Offices of Murray, Phillips & Gay.
 Mr. Gay will be more than happy to help you.